 500th ANNIVERSARY of the Lutheran Reformation and Radicalizing Reformation

-In 2017 Lutherans, as well as other Protestant churches, will celebrate the 500th anniversary of the Reformation.
-The actual historical date which defines its beginnings is October 31, 1517, the day a Roman Catholic monk by the name of Martin Luther posted the now famous 95 Thesis as a challenge to debate errors in church practice and theology which Luther identified through his study of scriptures and in reviewing of practices encourages and required by the Roman Catholic Church of his day.
+In 2017, Lutherans as well as other Protestant churches, celebrated the 500th anniversary of the Reformation.
+The actual historical date which defines its beginnings was October 31, 1517.
+This was the day a Roman Catholic monk by the name of Martin Luther posted the now famous 95 Thesis as a challenge to debate errors in church practice and theology which Luther identified through his study of scriptures and in reviewing of practices, encourages and required by the Roman Catholic Church of his day.
 This challenge marked the beginning of the Lutheran movement in the Christian Church that became an historically pivotal moment in Western civilization.
-From this moment on, the monolithic Roman Catholic Church was fractured by controversy and theological disputation, leading to what has been now called “The Reformation”.
+From that moment on, the monolithic Roman Catholic Church was fractured by controversy and theological disputation, leading to what has been now called “The Reformation.”
+Ref: Reformation Lutheran church

 Although Lutherans mark the time of the challenge as the beginning of the Lutheran Church, all other Protestant denominations are rooted in the energy set loose by this act of challenge.
 So, Lutheran churches all over the world will turn their attention to the origins of their movement.
 Special presentations, highlights of Martin Luther’s life and writing, reflections on the impact of this Reformation will be put forward.